Expert / 8 January, 2021 / Marisa Peer

-The words we use create our beliefs.
+The words we use create our beliefs and what you say impacts on your child’s development.
 Be conscious of the way you speak around your children.
 Children tune in and pick up a lot of the things we say.
 If you speak negatively around your child and use phrases such as “This is taking too long” or “This is never going to happen,” t reinforces a dismissive mindset when addressing specific situations.
 This can inhibit the child’s desire to communicate, which can reinforce the idea that what they are feeling or the situation that brings unease is permanent and cannot be fixed.

 While it may seem great for a child to attend many birthday parties or go to lots of after school clubs, like us, children need to slow down sometimes.
 We know the best ways to look after ourselves come to three fundamentals: exercise, sleep, and nutrition.
 If your child is feeling particularly anxious about something, assess the routine you have with them and see if you can make small changes that focus on their basic health needs.
 This could mean skipping a certain event so they can have down-time to themselves or simply ensuring they are getting enough sleep and are eating well.